xl0/lovely-docs/doc_db/sveltejs-sveltekit/advanced-techniques/snapshots/essence.md

-Preserve ephemeral DOM state across navigation using snapshot capture and restore methods.
+Use snapshot objects to preserve and restore ephemeral DOM state when navigating between pages.